embracefailure/embracefailure.github.io/_pages/about.md

 <!-- # 💻 Internships
 - *2019.05 - 2020.02*, [Lorem](https://github.com/), China. -->

-<span class="anchor" id="-who-i-look-up-to"></span>
+<span class="anchor" id="-mentor"></span>

-# 🪂 Who I Look Up To
+# 🪂 Mentor
 I greatly admire **Elon Musk**, an entrepreneur who uses technology and first principles to drive humanity forward.
 His visionary approach inspires me to innovate and create meaningful solutions.

 <span class="anchor" id="-non-tech"></span>

-# 🏞️ My Non-Tech Traits
+# 🏞️ Non-Tech Traits
 - **Effective Communication**: I excel at authentic networking and connecting with others, allowing me to build meaningful relationships.
 - **Storytelling**: I have the ability to simplify complex technological concepts, making them accessible to my peers and community.

 As a **Microsoft Student Ambassador**, I not only develop applications but also build and maintain the Microsoft Student Ambassador community.
 I have organized **7 tech-sharing events** to empower others with Microsoft technologies.
-My contributions include creating video content related to the Microsoft Student Ambassador community on **Bilibili**, which has garnered nearly **1,500 views** across **six videos**.
+My contributions include creating video content related to the Microsoft Student Ambassador community on **Bilibili**, which has garnered nearly **2,500 views** across **six videos**.
 My live stream sharing event cooperating with Microsoft MVPs reached **2000 audiences**.

 <span class="anchor" id="-life"></span>

-# 🚀 The Life I Aspire To Live
+# 🚀 Life
 - I want to **constantly learn** about the latest cutting-edge technologies and engage in discussions with innovative thinkers.
 I aspire to join **entrepreneurial teams** to work towards a shared vision, **tackling seemingly impossible challenges together**.

 - I also desire to have leisure time to **travel** the world, **connecting** and making friends with people from diverse backgrounds.